jrsalata/jrsalata.github.io/content/honors/showcase1.md

 weight: 1
 ---

+# Overview

+This page goes through two very important aspects of my personal identity: Who am I? and the map of my journey.

 # Who am I?

-That really is the question that can sum up a great portion of our college expereinces.
+That really is the question that can sum up a great portion of our college experiences.
 "Who am I?".

 Finding yourself and recognizing growth can be difficult at times, especially when so much around us is changing faster than we can process.
 When I look at myself, there is so much I see and so much that I want to become.